Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent: Gaussian Process Predictions via Stochastic Gradient Descent

 Let $\m{K}_{\v{x}\v{x}} = \m{U}\m\Lambda\m{U}^T$ be the eigendecomposition of the kernel matrix.
 We index the eigenvalues $\m\Lambda = \f{diag}(\lambda_1,\dotsc, \lambda_N)$ in descending order.
 Define the \emph{spectral basis functions} as eigenvector-weighed linear combinations of canonical basis functions

-These functions are orthonormal with respect to the RKHS inner product.
+These functions---which also appear in kernel principal component analysis---are orthonormal with respect to the RKHS inner product.
 To characterize them further, we lift the Courant--Fischer characterization of eigenvalues and eigenvectors to the RKHS $H_k$ induced by $k$, obtaining the expression

 This means in particular that the top spectral basis function, $u^{(1)}(\.)$, is a function of fixed RKHS norm---that is, of fixed degree of smoothness, as defined by the kernel $k$---which takes maximal values at the observations $x_1,..,x_n$.
 Thus, $u^{(1)}$ will be large near clusters of observations.
 The same will be true for the subsequent spectral basis functions, which also take maximal values at the observations, but are constrained to be RKHS-orthogonal to previous spectral basis functions.
 A proof of the preceding expression is given in \Cref{apdx:courant_in_input_space}. \Cref{fig:error-and-eigenfunctions} confirms that the top spectral basis functions are indeed centered on the observed data.